winitzki/scall/tutorial/programming_dhall.md

 ```

 In this way, we have implemented assertions on statically known values of primitive types `Bool`, `Integer`, `Natural`, and `Text`.
-With more work, similar assertions may be also implemented for   lists, records, and unions built from  those primitive types.
+Similar assertions may be also implemented for   lists, records, and unions built from  those primitive types.

 ### Kinds and sorts